Surat Split refers to the splitting of the Congress party into ‘Moderates’ and ‘Extremists‘ after a violent clash at the session.

-Difference between moderates and extremists further widened in Calcutta Session of congress (1906) and there were attempts between them to elect one of them as the president of congress.
+The difference between moderates and extremists further widened in the Calcutta Session of Congress (1906) and there were attempts between them to elect one of them as the president of the congress.

 The moderates opposed the resolutions on Swaraj, Swadeshi, Boycott of foreign goods and National Education and requested to withdraw from the policy laid down in the Calcutta session.

 But the extremists were not ready to do so.